hiveot/hub/bindings/hiveoview/docs/Sessions.md

 1. the sessionID, used to differentiate sessions from different browsers.
 2. the loginID, used to reconnect a session without having to login again.
-3. authentication token (short lived) of the Hub connection, used to restore a Hub connection without a password.
+3. authentication token (short lived) of the Hub connection, used to restore a Hub connection without requiring a password.
 4. remote IP address the session belongs to, used to prevent use of stolen cookies.
 5. browser ID the session belongs to, also used to prevent use of stolen cookies.

 Note that the session cookie can still be viewed by the user of the browser.
 On public computers it is important to set the max-age of the cookie to 'session' so it is removed when the browser closes.
-In the UI an option 'remember me' controls the max-age settings.
+In the UI an option 'remember me' at the login screen controls the max-age settings.

 ## Session Login